poi0905/poi0905.github.io/_posts/2022-11-08-datacamp-SQL-Fundamentals.markdown

 * Any `RIGHT JOIN` can be re-written as a `LEFT JOIN`

 {% highlight SQL %}
+SELECT
+	c1.name AS city,
+    code,
+    c2.name AS country,
+    region,
+    city_proper_pop
+FROM cities AS c1
+-- Join right table (with alias)
+LEFT JOIN countries AS c2
+ON c1.country_code = c2.code
+ORDER BY code DESC;
 {% endhighlight %}

 {% highlight SQL %}